 Pulse until coarsely chopped.

-Transfer to a container, cover, and refrigerate overnight.
+Transfer to a container, cover, and refrigerate until ready to use.

 What Makes This Olive Salad so Amazing?

 Beyond the lemon juice and olive oil base, every one of the ingredients in this olive salad mix has an intense flavor.
 This is definitely not a mild a sandwich ingredient and that is why it is so memorable.
 It would be best to follow the measurements given because it is a perfect balance of the flavors.
 While you may be familiar with most of the ingredients, a few may need a bit of explanation:

 Giardiniera: This is a pre-made Italian style pickled vegetable mixture.
 It takes about two weeks to pickle this assortment of vegetables in a traditional Italian way.
 The process is very easy and to make it at home you will need cauliflower, onions, carrots, and celery.
 If you don't want to go through the hassle, giardiniera also can be purchased at many markets near the aisle with pickles.

 Pepperoncini: These are very mild chile peppers that also come from Italy.
 They are similar in appearance and flavor to green banana peppers.
 The pepperoncino is slightly sweet and has a great tang that really adds a zip to the olive salad.